JingSiong/Anime-Recommendation-Systems/README.md

 # Contributors
 @
 @
-@JingSiong - Content-based filtering and item-based collaborative filtering (KNN and SVD Algorithms)
+@JingSiong - Content-based filtering (cosine similarity) and item-based collaborative filtering (KNN and SVD Algorithms)

 # Problem Definition
 How can we amidst the enormous library of animes, recommend quality animes according to viewers’ preference?